Weet-Bix: History

 The British & African Cereal Company, Ltd. was registered in London in 1932, as a private company, with the proprietor shown as Weetabix Limited of Weetabix Mills, Kettering.
-All shares in the company were specified to be under the control of the directors, the first of whom were Bennison Osborne, Malcolm Ian Macfarlane, Alfred Richard Upton and Arthur Stanley Scrutton.
+All shares in the company were specified to be under the control of the directors, the first of whom were Osborne, Macfarlane, Alfred Richard Upton and Arthur Stanley Scrutton.
 For the purpose of legally differentiating the product from that sold in Australia, New Zealand and South Africa, the product was named Weetabix.

 Osborne and Macfarlane became the joint managing directors with Osborne controlling production and Macfarlane controlling marketing.
 Sites for the factory were examined, with Burton Latimer in Northamptonshire eventually being chosen, due in part to the offer of a disused flour mill by a Mr. George, who requested shares in the company and who was subsequently offered a seat on the existing board of directors.
 In 1933, Macfarlane left the company to pursue other business interests, leaving Osborne as the sole managing director.
 George eventually became chairman of the board.
 Osborne sold his shareholding to the directors in July 1936, at which time the company was renamed Weetabix Limited.

-At that time, Osborne established a Weetabix factory in the US, at Clinton, Massachusetts.
+At that time, Osborne established a Weetabix factory in the United States, in Clinton, Massachusetts.
 However, the venture was unsuccessful, and Weetabix eventually entered the US market from Canada via Clinton, the site of the original US factory.

-Weet-Bix Clusters are to be discontinued by June 2025.
+Weet-Bix Clusters were discontinued in June 2025.